Microservices Architecture - When and How to Shift

 Now that complexities have been detailed, given below are some points that have to be followed by you if you intend to port to microservices from a monolithic application architecture.

-Microservices is not a solution for every business
+Microservices are not a Solution for every Business

 Embracing microservices brings about significant benefits for organizations.
 It is also true that organizations that choose to ignore microservices may soon get left behind.
 However, another bare truth is not every business that adopts a microservices model can hope to capitalize on the architecture.
 Here are some organizational caveats that you have to keep in mind.